Where to Stay in Dubrovnik: Best Areas to Stay + Top Hotels

 Check availability & best rates

-2. Where to stay in Dubrovnik Closest to Old Town: Pile
+2. Where to Stay in Dubrovnik Without The Crowds (Yet Closest to Old Town): Pile

 Situated just in front of the well-known Dubrovnik landmark, Pile Gate, the neighbourhood of Pile is close to the Old Town but slightly less busy, although you can still expect to encounter a lot of tourists during the high season.